pieteradejong/screenshot-analyzer/README.md

 # Full-text search in extracted text
 sqlite3 _analysis/screenshots.db "SELECT filename, primary_text FROM screenshots WHERE primary_text LIKE '%error%'"

+# See which backend was used
+sqlite3 _analysis/screenshots.db "SELECT backend, COUNT(*) FROM screenshots GROUP BY backend"
 ```

 ## Schema